NoviceLevel/chaos-full-nightmare/README.md

 - 100% Scale down and fix layout size.
 Make 3 layout viewable in 1280x720p
 - 100% Mobile friendly/super condense layout
 - 100% Card-based hover selection for all selectors (Tier, Combatants, Character, Preset)

-**Expansion**
-- Div screen into half, so you can view possible acquireable item/card, and event choice in the current chaos world.
-- At items target and how to get them
-- Deck builder: update database including epiphany variation and divine epiphany, add target card at the same line with target item